Article

 The pros and cons of rentvesting - 29.02.2024

-5 March 2024 Read time: 2 min
+5 March 2024 Read time: 3 min

 Heard the term ‘rentvesting’?

-In short, the concept of rentvesting means buying where you can afford and living where you love.
 Those singing the praises of rentvesting say it gives you the opportunity to secure a property (often in regional or rural areas) whilst renting in urban areas that offer lifestyle benefits like convenient transportation, great hospitality options and access to quality education.

 Pros of rentvesting.

 Rentvesting can offer you the freedom to live in an area you desire, with lots of additional benefits.
+Some of the pros of rentvesting are as follows.

 Live where you want.

 Provided you can afford to service a mortgage whilst also paying rent, rentvesting can allow you to live where you want (not just where you can afford to buy).
+Through this lens, rentvesting can help you get a foot in the door, even whilst the property market is running hot.

 Put Rental Income to Use.